Paneer Butter Masala

 Paneer butter masala is a dreamy vegetarian curry recipe.
 It’s a straightforward recipe to make, and the sauce’s flavor is similar to butter chicken sauce, without the meat, of course.
 You’ll love it!

-Paneer butter masala is much like butter chicken ā only it's made with paneer instead of chicken.
-We've based the recipe on our popular easy butter chicken recipe.
-The sauce is rich, creamy, and has perfectly balanced flavors.
+Paneer butter masala is very similar to my easy butter chicken recipe —only it’s made with paneer instead of chicken.
+I based this recipe on my popular easy butter chicken, and the result is a rich, creamy sauce with beautifully balanced flavors.

 Ingredients in this paneer butter masala recipe